Installing Cody for JetBrains

 Supported LLM models

-Cody Free and Pro users can choose from a list of supported LLM models for Chat and Commands.
+Cody Free and Pro users can choose from a list of supported LLM models for chat.

 Enterprise users who have model configuration configured can also select from the available models for their instance.
 On instances with the "completions" configuration, a site admin determines the LLM, which cannot be changed within the editor.